 What are alternative investments?

-Alternative investments are investments like gold, cryptocurrencies, art, private equity.
+Alternative investments are investments like gold, cryptocurrencies, art, and private equity.

 If you are just starting to invest, it’s best to stay out of it or only invest a very small portion of your money in it because these investment assets are mostly very volatile and always carry high risk.